Stemmi/st-emmi-konzerte/README.md

 done:

 to do:
-- Invert the if/else logic, if it is not good to read.

 Map marker popup:
 - Multiple shows (wip)
 - Place a link, which links to the detail page: /post/:id